-We expect to devote substantial financial resources to our ongoing and planned activities, including our Phase 2a and planned Phase 2b clinical trials of IMR-687 in patients with SCD and β-thalassemia.
+We expect to devote substantial financial resources to our ongoing and planned activities, including our Ardent Phase 2b and OLE clinical trials of IMR-687 in patients with SCD and our Forte Phase 2b clinical trial in patients with $\beta$ -thalassemia.
 We expect our expenses to increase substantially in connection with our ongoing and planned activities, particularly as we advance our preclinical activities and clinical trials of and seek regulatory approval for IMR-687 and other product candidates we may identify.
 In addition, if we obtain regulatory approval for IMR-687 and any other product candidates we may identify and pursue, we expect to incur significant commercialization expenses related to product manufacturing, sales, marketing and distribution.
-Furthermore, we expect to incur additional costs associated with operating as a public company.

 Identifying potential product candidates and conducting preclinical testing and clinical trials is a time-consuming, expensive and uncertain process that takes years to complete, and we may never generate the necessary data or results required to obtain regulatory approval and achieve product sales.
 In addition, any product candidates, if approved, may not achieve commercial success.
-Commercial revenues, if any, will not be derived unless and until we can achieve sales of products, which we do not anticipate for many years, if at all.
+Commercial revenues, if any, will not be derived unless and until we can achieve sales of products, which we do not anticipate for several years, if at all.
 Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.

-As of March 31, 2020, we had cash, cash equivalents and investments of \$105.9 million.
-We believe that our existing cash, cash equivalents and investments will enable us to fund our operating expenses and capital expenditure requirements into mid-2022.
+As of June 30, 2021, we had cash, cash equivalents and investments of \$66.8 million.
+We believe that our cash, cash equivalents and investments as of June 30, 2021, as well as the estimated \$46.8 million in net proceeds from our public offering of shares of common stock in July 2021, will enable us to fund our operating expenses and capital expenditure requirements through the end of 2022.
 However, we have based this estimate on assumptions that may prove to be wrong, and our operating plan may change as a result of many factors currently unknown to us.
 As a result, we could deplete our capital resources sooner than we currently expect.